product-science/docs/docs/android/gradle.md

 ./gradlew assemble
 ```

-Please label your build with the Plugin Version from above i.e. `MyApp_PSi-{{ android_release() }}.apk`
-so our AI can learn how its dynamic instrumentation is performing on the build.

 ----

 ## Enabling the plugin by build type

-For versions of the plugin exceeding **0.12.1**, you have the option to selectively integrate the productscience plugin into your Gradle build.
+If you are using a productscience plugin version greater that **0.12.1**, you can selectively integrate the productscience plugin into your Gradle build.
-This can be achieved by applying the plugin only to specific build types.
+You will do this by applying the plugin only to specific build types.

 To do this, insert a `productScience` block at the top of your **app/build.gradle** file.
 Inside the proguard block, add a block corresponding to the build type (must have the same name) and set `enabled` to `true`.